 A normal magic wand makes things disappear.
 This one makes them appear on your doorstep, though it takes a couple of days.
 That’s how magic works in the digital age: it’s a little slower, but it gets you stuff you actually want.
 The old magic just got you a rabbit or something and left you confused.
 They’ll like this a lot more.

+Your friend or loved one may have already started to suspect something about the inherent absurd futility of life.
+If not, then perhaps you can inform them with this gift, which is an extraordinarily apt illustration of the horrifying predicament in which we the living find ourselves.
 Doing exactly what it says on the package, this box has no purpose other than to instantly turn itself ‘off’ when you try to turn it ‘on’.
-Despite being useless, we have to admit it does have a certain charm, and we’re sure it could be quite entertaining to any 50-year-old with half a brain cell (just no more).
+Despite being useless, we have to admit it does have a certain charm.

 ‘Yes, it really does go back that far – who knew!’, you’ll quip as you hand over this personalized gift (they’ll be creasing up, we’re sure).
 The perfect gift for the reflective 50-year-old who likes to quote ominously, ‘Back in my day…’, this will give them a whole new source of ways to finish that sentence.